 - Continue to follow social distancing guidelines.

 - Please follow the Government Advice on Accessing Green Spaces in England.

-Parts of the reserve are in Wales, so please be aware and respect the different rules and advice with regard to daily exercise and accessing green spaces from the Welsh Government https://gov.wales/leaving-home-exercise-guidance#section-41076.
+Parts of the reserve are in Wales, so please be aware and respect any different rules and advice with regard to daily exercise and accessing green spaces from the Welsh Government https://gov.wales/leaving-home-exercise-guidance#section-41076.

 Important guidelines when visiting the Mosses:

-Please follow the important guidelines, shown below, concerning being careful of breeding birds, how to avoid adders, and the best way to visit the Mosses if you bring your dog along.
+Please follow the important notices at all reserve entrances concerning care during the breeding season for birds, how to avoid adders, and the best way to visit the Mosses if you bring your dog along.

 If you can’t read the web version of the poster about visiting with your dog, you can download a copy of it here: Bringing your dog to the Mosses – English and Welsh .